wrkstrm/.github/profile/README.md

 ## About us

 wrkstrm builds Swift‑first tools and applications.
-We believe in language and its far‑reaching impact.
+We believe in the language and its far‑reaching impact.
 We teach, document, and build to create delightful developer and user experiences.

 ## What we build